 If you aren’t sure how to book this type of flight, try Skiplagged, which finds these flights for you.
 “It’s not an illegal practice, but the airlines hate it,” said Wong.
 In fact, United Airlines tried to sue Skiplagged, but the lawsuit was dismissed.

-Robert Firpo-Cappiello, editor-in-chief at Budget Travel, offers a simple tip to make saving for travel practically mindless: open a vacation savings account.
+Firpo-Cappiello offers a simple tip to make saving money for vacation practically mindless: open a vacation high-yield savings account rather than just keeping your money in a standard savings or checking account.

 “Avid travelers should open an old-fashioned passbook saving account at a bank that is not convenient to get to,” he said.
 “Put a portion of each paycheck away, and watch it grow until you’re ready to travel — $100 per month for a year can pay for airfare almost anywhere.”

-Rent a Car for Five Days to Get a Discount Rate
+8. Get a Rental Car for More Days to Get a Discount Rate

 Surprisingly, you might be able to save money on a car rental by committing to a longer rental period.

-“Most rentals companies start offering the weekly discount rate when you rent for a minimum of five days,” Pavini said.
+Jeanette Pavini, Emmy Award winning investigative reporter, offers this tip.
+“Most rental companies start offering the weekly discount rate when you rent for a minimum of five days,” Pavini said.
 “It might be worth it to rent the car for longer than you need just to qualify for this discount.
 I have done this myself and received a better rate for the week rental.”

-When renting a car, avoid one-way rentals.
+When renting a car, you can save money by avoiding one-way rentals.
 “While most companies let you return a car to any of their locations, you might pay for it,” said Pavini.
 “Return the car to the same place you rented it from, or pay around twice as much.”

 If you want to use airline miles to book your summer travel, then follow this piece of advice from Jeffrey Ward of Savvy Navigator.